The Gilded Palace of Sin

-The Gilded Palace of Sin is the first album by the country rock group the Flying Burrito Brothers, released on February 6, 1969.
-It continued Gram Parsons' and Chris Hillman's work in modern country music, fusing traditional sources like folk and country with other forms of popular music like gospel, soul, and psychedelic rock.
+The Gilded Palace of Sin is the debut studio album by American country rock band The Flying Burrito Brothers, released on February 6, 1969, by A&M Records.
+It continued Gram Parsons' and Chris Hillman's work in modern country music, fusing traditional styles such as folk and country with other forms of popular music including gospel, soul, and psychedelic rock.

-Although it was not a commercial success, peaking at #164 on the Billboard 200, The Gilded Palace of Sin has been widely regarded as an important album in 1970s rock.
+Although it was not a commercial success, peaking at number 164 on the Billboard 200, The Gilded Palace of Sin has been widely regarded as an important album in the development of 1970s rock.
 It was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
-It is also listed at number 192 in Rolling Stone magazine's 500 Greatest Albums of All Time in the 2012 edition and number 462 in the 2020 edition.
+It was ranked number 192 in Rolling Stone magazine's 2012 list of the "500 Greatest Albums of All Time", moved down to number 462 in the 2020 edition.
+It maintained the same placement in the 2023 small revision.

 Background

 After spearheading the Byrds' foray into country music with the influential Sweetheart of the Rodeo album, Gram Parsons fell out with the band when he refused to accompany them on a tour of South Africa in 1968.
 Two months later bassist Chris Hillman left the Byrds as well and joined Parsons to form the Flying Burrito Brothers.
 As stated in the documentary Beyond Nashville, "Gram Parsons was passionate about country music's simple poetry.
 He was equally passionate about rock music.
 At a time when they were poles apart, he alone thought they belonged together."